Table of Contents

 A designated zone, or a VAT-free zone, is an area specified by the Cabinet of UAE to be considered outside the jurisdiction of UAE for the purpose of VAT.
 As a result, VAT will not apply to the storage or transfer of goods from a specific designated zone to another.
 If you want to know more about the treatment of VAT in the free zone and its related conditions concerning storage and transfer of goods between different designated zones, it is advised to seek the counsel of a tax agent in UAE.

-Non-compliance with the procedures and conditions prescribed for designated zones can lead to a penalty of AED 50,000.
+Non-compliance with the procedures and conditions prescribed for designated zones can lead to a penalty the higher of AED 50,000 or 50% of the tax.

 Failure to issue tax invoices or any other document that signifies the occurrence of sales to customers